LGBTQ rights in Georgia (country): 2021 Memorandum on LGBT rights

-On 16 May 2021, a day ahead of International Day Against Homophobia, Transphobia and Biphobia, 15 opposition parties signed the Memorandum on LGBT rights "to fight to eliminate discrimination and violence against LGBTQ citizens with all mechanisms at their disposal".
-Pro-LGBT NGO Tbilisi Pride described it as a "historical agreement in Georgia on LGBTQI rights."
+On 16 May 2021, a day ahead of International Day Against Homophobia, Transphobia and Biphobia, 15 opposition parties signed the Memorandum on LGBTQ rights "to fight to eliminate discrimination and violence against LGBTQ citizens with all mechanisms at their disposal".
+Pro-LGBTQ NGO Tbilisi Pride described it as a "historical agreement in Georgia on LGBTQI rights."
 The parties which signed the memorandum include: United National Movement, Girchi, Girchi — More Freedom, European Georgia, Republican Party, Law and Justice, Strategy Aghmashenebeli, Lelo for Georgia, Reformer, Droa, For the Justice, United Georgia, Free Democrats, Progress and Freedom and Victorious Georgia.
 The ruling Georgian Dream party refused to sign the memorandum.
 Several opposition parties also refused to sign it.
 Citizens party stated that the fundamental rights are already protected by the constitution and that they saw no need to sign additional memorandums.
 Leader of For Georgia party Giorgi Gakharia called the memorandum "political coquetry" and refused to join the memorandum.

-Despite the fact that 15 opposition parties signed a memorandum on LGBT rights, many of them refused to publicly support LGBT community during the 2021 attack on Tbilisi Pride.
+Despite the fact that 15 opposition parties signed a memorandum on LGBTQ rights, many of them refused to publicly support LGBTQ community during the 2021 attack on Tbilisi Pride.
 Only Girchi — More Freedom, European Georgia, Droa and Lelo threw their support behind Tbilisi Pride.
-The largest opposition party United National Movement refused to publicly endorse pro-LGBT demonstrators.
-Leader of the United National Movement party Mikheil Saakashvili condemned both pro-LGBT and anti-LGBT demonstrators, accusing them of being controlled by State Security Service.
+The largest opposition party United National Movement refused to publicly endorse pro-LGBTQ demonstrators.
+Leader of the United National Movement party Mikheil Saakashvili condemned both pro-LGBTQ and anti-LGBTQ demonstrators, accusing them of being controlled by State Security Service.

-In June 2020, one of the leaders of Lelo for Georgia Davit Usupashvili stated that they support the protection of LGBT rights but oppose same-sex marriage.
+In June 2020, one of the leaders of Lelo for Georgia Davit Usupashvili stated that they support the protection of LGBTQ rights but oppose same-sex marriage.